danielewskai/DiscreteParametricGraphicalModels/README.md

 ## Goodness-of-fit procedure

-For each experiment, binary observations are first filtered to the graph-constrained support:
+For the experiment, binary observations are first filtered to the graph-constrained support:

 $$
 \underline{X}^{(i)}\in\mathcal{N}_{G,1}.